Postgraduate Diploma in Forestry

 The Postgraduate Diploma in Forestry caters for graduates who:

-- have a forestry degree or associated qualification and wish to update and retrain
+- have a forestry degree or a qualification in a related area and wish to update and retrain

 - have another degree and are looking for some exposure to forestry

-- are from countries where the forestry degree is less quantitative than in New Zealand.
+- are from countries where the forestry degree is less quantitative than in Aotearoa New Zealand.

 Students must have completed one of the following:

 - the equivalent of a bachelor's degree in either forestry or a related area of study, or

 - a bachelor's or higher degree in other areas and relevant experience in a forestry-related area.